 Glen probably already knows what I'm going to talk about...but *I* didn't.

-At the BBSP Visitor's Center, we currently have a large walking stick insect.
+currently have a large walking stick insect.

 I guess it was caught in the park, if I remember what David said